soco21/soco21/assignment-1/Group8-a1.md

 merged, or removed

 #### Discussion of less important classes
-In the terms of responsibilities, the other classes such as BoardPrinter and Move do not have many chores to perform.
+In the terms of responsibilities, the other classes such as BoardPrinter and Move do not have many responsibilities to perform.
 The BoardPrinter class prints the board after every move in the terminal.
 It can be argued that this class can be merged with the Board class itself as they both share similarities.
 The WinCondition can also be merged with GameLogic.
 However, this would lead us to our original problem of overloading the classes.